Le Testament Du Docteur Cordelier is a 1959 France TV horror drama by Jean Renoir. Starring Jean-Louis Barrault, Teddy Bilis and Sylviane Margollé.

 In confronting themes of adolescent sexuality, mental illness, and physical and emotional abuse (all of which are a part of Léolo's life), the film contains several truly disturbing scenes (none of which seem gratuitous in

-violence?)
-The soundtrack includes Tom Waits and the Rolling Stones.
+soundtrack includes Tom Waits and the Rolling Stones.
 Not surprisingly, Time Magazine named this poignant, one-of-a-kind film one of the 100 best movies of all time.
 It is one of my 10 favorite films.
-It is a film that will haunt
+It is a film that will haunt you.

 There exists a Director's Cut and a Theatrical Version